microchip-pic-avr-solutions/mclv-48v-300w-an1078-dspic33ck256mp508/README.md

 ## 3. HARDWARE SETUP
 <p style='text-align: justify;'>This section describes hardware setup required for the demonstration.</p>

 1. <p style='text-align: justify;'> Motor currents are amplified on the MCLV-48V-300W Inverter Board; it can also be amplified by the amplifiers internal to the dsPIC33CK256MP508 populated on the DIM.
-By default, the firmware and DIM are configured to sample and convert internal amplifier outputs ('internal Op-Amp configuration'), measuring the motor currents needed for implementing FOC.</p>
+By default, the firmware and DIM are configured to sample and convert internal amplifier outputs ('internal Op Amp configuration'), measuring the motor currents needed for implementing FOC.</p>

-     <p style='text-align: justify;'> The Table-1 summarizes the resistors to be populated and removed to convert the DIM from internal Op-Amp configuration to external Op-Amp configuration or vice versa.</p>
+     <p style='text-align: justify;'> The Table-1 summarizes the resistors to be populated and removed to convert the DIM from internal Op Amp configuration to external Op Amp configuration or vice versa.</p>

     <p align="left" >
      <img  src="images/Tableopamp.png"></p>